mgijax/fewi/HMDCREADME.md

 This directive is used to add to the different tables in order to get the "reset" functionality for when the table data changes.

 ## Filters
+Filters are used to remove results from the query.
+Filters do not go back to the server with parameters.
+Filters filter out what is not selecte and keep what is selected.
+Also the filter list are not facet queries but rather lists from the original query.
 ### [OrderHashByFilter]( www/hmdc/app/components/search/OrderHashByFilter.js)
-This filter is used on different columns in the smart tables to orber by that field of data by chaining it by a |
+This filter is used on different columns in the smart tables to order by that field of data by chaining it by a |
 ### [SearchHandleSubscriptFilter](www/hmdc/app/components/search/SearchHandleSubscriptFilter.js)
 This filter is used to handle sub scripting on different fields, by adding to the field via a |
 ### [SearchSortFilter](www/hmdc/app/components/search/SearchSortFilter.js)